speedment/speedment/README.md

         )
     );
 ```
-FilmActor is an entity with foreign keys to both the Film and the Actor table.
+Note: FilmActor is an entity with foreign keys to both the Film and the Actor table.

-### Entities are linked
+### Entities are Linked
 No need for complicated joins!
 ```java
 // Find any film where english is spoken